2006 Thai coup d'état: Reactions from the Thai Rak Thai and its supporters

-Reactions from grassroots supporters who lack political organisation have been muted.
+Reactions from grassroots supporters who lack political organisation were muted.
 A woman who benefited from Thaksin populist policies said "He gave me a chance to keep my daughter alive.
 He gave us food when we were in need.
 Now that he's been chased out, the poor have lost their closest friend.'"

 Public support

-On Wednesday, 20 September 2006, Suan Dusit Rajabhat University published the result of a poll of 2019 people.
-The results were that 84 percent supported the coup d'état, and 75 percent believe the coup will "improve politics".
-Only 5 percent believe the coup will make politics worse.
-This should be contrasted with a nationwide poll taken in July that found that 49 percent of the people would vote for Thaksin's party in the cancelled October election.
-Starting Thursday, 21 September, the junta ordered the media to stop publicizing the results of public opinion against the coup, which presumably included public opinion polls.
+On 20 September 2006, Suan Dusit Rajabhat University published the result of a poll of 2,019 people.
+The results were that 84% supported the coup d'état, and 75% believe the coup will "improve politics".
+Only 5% believe the coup will make politics worse.
+This should be contrasted with a nationwide poll taken in July that found that 49% of the people would vote for the TRT in the cancelled October election.
+Starting 21 September, the junta ordered the media to stop publicizing the results of public opinion against the coup, which presumably included public opinion polls.

 Soldiers were heartened by the warm public response.
-A soldier who agreed with the coup although he said it wasn't democratic said "I talked to people protesting against Thaksin Shinawatra who said they could do anything and would sacrifice their lives.
+A soldier who agreed with the coup although he said it was not democratic said "I talked to people protesting against Thaksin Shinawatra who said they could do anything and would sacrifice their lives.
 If that happened—and officers had to suppress the chaos—the loss would be greater".
 He added, "We have our own democracy.
 We are all under His Majesty the King and people still have faith in the monarch.
 The military has a duty to protect the country, the religion and the King."

 A group of lecturers and students from Rajamangala University of Technology Phra Nakhon briefly held a rally in front of army headquarters to urge their counterparts from Chulalongkorn and Thammasat Universities not to oppose to the coup.
 Many students from Chulalongkorn University supported the coup.

 The Campaign for Popular Democracy, which coordinates 32 civic groups, six universities and 169 NGOs, came out in support of the coup, as did several politicians, including former Senator Kraisak Choonhavan.
 Kraisak, whose father Chatichai Choonhavan had been deposed in a coup in 1991, said, "This is the first coup where I don't have to watch my back."

 A demonstration occurred in front of the UN Building in New York City in support of the coup.